BEFH/archiving/README.md

 2. To detach from your session, press `Ctrl+a` then press `d`
 3. To resume your session if you are disconnected or detach, run `screen -r` from the command line

-You can either type `/sc/arion/projects/LOAD/archive_minerva.py` or `archive_goate` in the directory you want to archive.
+You can type `archive_goate` in the directory you want to archive.
+If you definitely don't want to delete files and you want a safe script, run `archive_goate_safe`.

 The script will prompt you to determine how to proceed: